The Hollywood Reporter: Editors and reporters

-Gossip blogger Roger Friedman joined The Hollywood Reporter as a senior correspondent in May 2009, a year after being fired by Fox News for writing an article reviewing an illegally bootlegged copy of the movie "Wolverine".
+Gossip blogger Roger Friedman joined The Hollywood Reporter as a senior correspondent in May 2009, a year after being fired by Fox News for writing an article reviewing an illegally bootlegged copy of the movie X-Men Origins: Wolverine.
 Business Insider described it as a surprising and risky move.
 In March 2010, Friedman's employment agreement was not renewed by The Hollywood Reporter.

 When Janice Min and Lori Burgess came on board in 2010, the editorial and sales staff increased nearly 50%, respectively.
-Min hired various recognized journalists in the entertainment industry, most notably Variety film critic Todd McCarthy after his firing from Variety in March 2010, as well as Kim Masters of NPR, Tim Goodman of the San Francisco Chronicle, Lacey Rose of Forbes, Pamela McClintock of Variety' and Eriq Gardner of American Lawyer.
+Min hired various recognized journalists in the entertainment industry, most notably Variety film critic Todd McCarthy after his firing from Variety in March 2010, as well as Kim Masters of NPR, Tim Goodman of the San Francisco Chronicle, Lacey Rose of Forbes, Pamela McClintock of Variety and Eriq Gardner of American Lawyer.

-Sponsorship and events
+Sponsorship, events, and shows

 The Hollywood Reporter sponsors and hosts a number of major industry events and awards ceremonies.
 It hosted 13 such events in 2012, including the Women in Entertainment Breakfast, where it announced its annual Power 100 list of the industry's most powerful women; the Key Art Awards (for achievement in entertainment advertising and communications); Power Lawyers Breakfast; Next Gen (honoring the industry's 50 fastest-rising stars and executives age 35 and under); Nominees Night; and the 25 Most Powerful Stylists Luncheon.

+The Hollywood Reporter has produced the group interview shows Close Up with The Hollywood Reporter and Off Script with The Hollywood Reporter.

 Brutally Honest Oscar Ballot

 Since 2013, The Hollywood Reporter has published an annual feature called "Brutally Honest Oscar Ballot" where anonymous members of the Academy of Motion Picture Arts and Sciences explain their voting choices for the Academy Awards (Oscars).
-The feature was first published in February 2013 as a single interview with an anonymous director titled "An Oscar Voter's Brutally Honest Ballot".
+The feature was first published in February 2013 as a single interview with an anonymous director titled "An Oscar Voter's Brutally Honest Ballot."
 The magazine typically publishes three to four interviews each year.
-The Washington Post called the feature "the best part of Oscar season".
+The Washington Post called the feature "the best part of Oscar season."

-The Hollywood Reporter Japan
+In April 2023, the Academy introduced a rule change aimed at curtailing the feature, saying that Academy voters "may not discuss [their] voting preferences and other members' voting preferences in a public forum.
+This includes comparing or ranking motion pictures, performances, or achievements in relation to voting.
+This also includes speaking with press anonymously."